 - Learn Maneuvers: Cyclists who learn emergency maneuvers — like quick stops, turns, jumping, and dodges — have a categorically better track record of avoiding catastrophes at the last second.

 How Much Can I Win in a Bicycle Collision Lawsuit?

 Don’t feel greedy or bad for wondering how much you can win in a bicycle collision lawsuit.
 It’s a fair question since too many accidents lead to life-altering injuries and circumstances.
 Claimants regularly seek monetary redress for:

 - Emotional distress

 - Pain and suffering

 How Long Do I Have to File a Bicycle Accident Claim in California?

-You have six months to file a bike accident lawsuit against a government and two years against an individual or manufacturer.
-In rare cases, extensions are granted if the injured party is incapacitated for a period or the injuries don’t manifest until a later date.
+You have six months to file a bike accident lawsuit against a government entity and two years against an individual or manufacturer.
+In rare cases, extensions are granted if the injured party is incapacitated for a period of time, or the injuries don’t manifest until a later date.